Sxhail/leetcoder/README.md

 - **System-wide blocking** of distracting domains via hosts-file edits
 - **Guided problem workflow:** opens NeetCode → LeetCode for each pending Blind 75 question
 - **Progress polling** every 10 minutes until the micro-goal or daily target is met
-- **Google Sheets logging** of each check, timestamps, and outcomes

 - **Manual "Completed" button** to finalize and re-verify via LeetCode API

 ## 🏗️ Architecture